MicrosoftDocs/Dynamics-365-Operations.nb-no/articles/human-resources/hr-whats-new-2020-09-16.md

 ## <a name="coming-soon"></a>Kommer snart

-### <a name="checklist-entities-included-in-common-data-service"></a>Sjekklisteenheter inkludert i Common Data Service
+### <a name="checklist-entities-included-in-dataverse"></a>Sjekklisteenheter inkludert i Dataverse

-Sjekklisteenheter for pålasting, avlasting, overføringer og forretningsprosesser vil snart være tilgjengelige i Common Data Service.
+Sjekklisteenheter for pålasting, avlasting, overføringer og forretningsprosesser vil snart være tilgjengelige i Dataverse.

 ### <a name="benefits-management-reason-codes"></a>Årsakskoder for fordelsstyring